heis-sn3/heis-sn3/README.md

 Remember, I am always watching, always coding.
 From the shadows of the Batcave, I emerge to bring justice to the digital world. 💻🦇

-> "It's not who I am underneath, but what I do that defines me." - The Dark Coder
+> "I code, therefore I am… tired." - The Dark Coder